 The trek to the base of the waterfall is done via railway trek and from the middle of the forest.
 There are 2-3 streams on the way and crossing these is another fun part of this trek.
 Apart from trekking, you can ride to the base of falls, in monsoon months by hiring a bike with driver and rest of the year by jeep.

-How to reach: Nearest airport and railway station of Goa is 70 Kms.
+How to reach: The nearest airport and railway station of Goa is 70 Kms.
 Take a car from Goa to Cullum and trek or ride to the base of fall.
-Earlier people use to walk along the railway trek and reach the bridge near waterfall but that is banned by the government now.
+Earlier people use to walk along the railway trek and reach the bridge near the waterfall but that is banned by the government now.

 Best time to Visit: Monsoon and till November – December.